julienlargetpiet/edm1/README.md

 ## Description

 Returns an ordered dataframes according to the elements order given.
-The input datafram has two columns, one with the ids whoch can be bonded to multiple elements in the other column.
+The input datafram has two columns, one with the ids which can be bonded to multiple elements in the other column.

 ## Usage